tomswartz07/tomswartz07.github.io/about.md

 I have effectively worked in multidisciplinary positions in the past, ranging from Warehouse Operations within a welding supply company to Head Developer on several technology-based projects.

-I currently work at the Penn Manor School District in Lancaster, Pennsylvania.
+I currently work remotely for Crunchy Data Solutions, a PostgreSQL company.

 ### Technology
 I am very involved with Open Source Computing, as well as Linux Development.